GabriellaSwenson/readme-generator/readmes/README.md

 # Readme Generator
      GabriellaSwenson

-## description
+## Description
-This project was about using node and markdown to create a program that would make a professional readme.
+This project was about making a program using markdown and node that could create a professional readme.

-## installation instructions
+## Installation Instructions
-You clone the repository to your desktop and make sure to have node installed.
+You clone the repository and make sure to have node installed.

-## usage information
+## Usage Information
-There isn't any usage information.
+There isn't anything on usage information.

-## contribution guidelines
+## Contribution Guidelines
-You can modify it as you like so long as you don't change the original.
+You can modify it however you like so long as it isn't changing the original code.

-## test instructions
+## Test Instructions
-Open up a terminal for index.js and run node index.js
+Open up an integrated terminal for index.js and run node index.js

 ### License
 None